Apparatus to visualize flows in superfluid $^4$He below 1 K: Experimental details

-With a magnification of $M=0.13$, the diffraction blur at the receiving end of the coherent fiber bundle is only $\sim M\times\frac{1.22\lambda}{D}L = 0.5$\,\um\ (here the wavelength is $\lambda = 640$\,nm, the achromat lens's diameter and distance from the illuminated region are $D=25$\,mm and the $L=130$\,mm, respectively).
-The actual resolution of the size of particles was set by the diameter of individual fibers of $4.2$\,\um.
-Further broadening of particle images would stem from occasional overlap of the particle's image on neighboring fibers as well as from the optical cross-talk between neighboring fibers.
-Hence, the conservative lower limit of $4.2$\,\um\ corresponds to the actual diameter inside the cell of 4.2\,\um$/M = 32$\,\um.
-At the camera end of the bundle of $10^5$ fiber cores when projected onto the camera's matrix area with $1000\times1000$ pixels, each core is imaged by at least 3 pixels across.
-The bottom line is that the size of particles of diameter smaller than $\sim 30$\,\um\ could not be resolved; they would all appear as bright spots of diameter of at least $\sim 3$ pixels, and only their brightness could be used as a proxy of the particle's size.
+With a magnification of $M=0.14$, the diffraction blur at the receiving end of the coherent fiber bundle is only $\sim M\times\frac{1.22\lambda}{D}L \approx 0.6$\,\um\ (here the wavelength is $\lambda = 640$\,nm, the achromat lens's diameter and distance from the illuminated region are $D=25$\,mm and the $L=130$\,mm, respectively).
+The actual resolution of the size of particles was dictated by the distance between the neighboring fibers of $4.2$\,\um, with further broadening due to occasional overlap of the particle's image on neighboring fibers as well as from the optical cross-talk between neighboring fibers.
+Taking the distance $4.2$\,\um\ as a conservative lower limit on the resolution at the receiving end of the fiber bundle, it would correspond to the actual distance inside the cell of 4.2\,\um$/M$, which is 30\,\um\ for $M=0.14$.
+At the camera end of the bundle of $10^5$ fiber cores when projected onto the camera's matrix area of diameter of about 800 pixels, each core is imaged by at least 2 pixels across, thus not further affecting the resolution much.
+We conclude that the size and shape of particles of diameter smaller than some 30\,\um\ could not be resolved; they should all appear as bright spots of diameter of at least 2 pixels, and only their cumulative brightness could be used as a proxy of the particle's size.
+Yet, computing the location of the brightness's centroid allowed to reduce the actual effective uncertainty of particle positions to $s_i\sim 5$\,\um\ (see Section\,4).
+It should be noted that, with particles moving at velocity $v_p$ exceeding $\sim s_i f \sim 0.5$\,cm\,s$^{-1}$ (estimated here for the frame rate $f = 1000$\,s$^{-1}$), the smallest resolved length scale of the physical property under study becomes limited by $s_f \sim v_p/f$ \cite{Svancara2021} and not by the particle image resolution $s_i$, quoted above.

-The pulsed laser unit was EKSPLA 252NT, allowing generation of 3--6\,ns long pulses with wavelength tunable in the range 670--2600\,nm, the maximum pulse energy of 2\,mJ and pulse repetition rate of 1\,kHz.
-This provides a sufficient power density for reaching the He$_2^*$ saturation intensity \cite{excimers} of 2.2\,mJ\,cm$^{-2}$.
-To speed-up the relaxation of excited vibration states of He$_2^*$ to the ground state, an auxiliary continuous 1073\,nm laser beam of intensity 3\,W\,cm$^{-2}$ was added.
-When using fluorescent microspheres as tracers, only pulsed light of wavelength 532\,nm was used for illumination.